 Please note: all articles are written on SimpleStepsForLivingLife are ONLY my opinions and should not replace that of a medical or law professional.
 This series of posts are about what I have learned from having surgery and being about to have surgery again.
 I am not a medical or law professional at all, please consult with your doctor or a law professional when it comes to anything to do with your health and legal needs.

 If you’ve been following the Prepping for Surgery series, then you might have read my last post How to Adjust When Plans Change.
 It was a small scare that the spots found on the mammogram could mean cancer, but thankfully that was not the case.
 It did get me thinking about mortality though and that small (very small) percentage chance that things could go wrong for the elective surgery that eventually I’ll be having.
 A small percentage possibility helped me realize the importance of having end of life documents prior to surgery.
+Please remember I am not an expert in matters of law (or much anything else) so be sure to seek professional advice when setting up these documents.

 These documents can include the following:

 - A will or living trust – An attorney or website like LegalZoom can help you determine which choice is right for your situation.
+For real-estate properties, you may create a transfer on death deed which makes you retain full control during life and passes ownership to beneficiary without going through probate process when unexpected death happens.

 - Power of attorney – This is also known as the Health Care Proxy.
 The person you appoint will help in making medical decisions for you in case you are incapacitated.